annabuyevich/mindful/CONTRIBUTING.md

 * bugs: Issues on Github
 * communcations: email
 ## Testing
+No formal testing implemented.
+Please test your contributions accordingly
 ## Development environment details
 The frontend is in angular.js, and the backend is in flask.
 ## How to submit changes: